rdamehta/Quarterly-projections-on-annual-revenue-with-regression/README.md

 ### Necessary Deliverables / Submission

 - Materials must be in a clearly commented Jupyter Notebook that satisfies project requirements.
-- Materials must be submitted via a GitHub pull request to the instructor's repo.
+- You must submit a set of .pdf slides associated with your presentation.
+- You must, at minimum, have a link to your slides and a link to your Jupyter notebook on your personal static site.
 - Materials must be submitted by Monday, October 23 at 9:00:00 a.m.
-EST.
+EST. You will submit a link to your slides, your link to your Jupyter notebook, and your link to your static site via Google form.
+If your slides are not hosted online, you may Slack your slides to a DSIR.

 ---